simple-login/docs/content/docs/flask.md

 ## Login endpoint

-When user clicks on **Login with SimpleLogin**, user gets redirected to the SimpleLogin authorization page.
+When user clicks on **Sign in with SimpleLogin**, user gets redirected to the SimpleLogin authorization page.
 This is done using the `/login` endpoint.
 The `state` is necessary to defend against [CSRF attack](https://www.shellvoide.com/hacks/cross-site-request-forgery-attack-on-oauth2-protocol/).

 ```python
 import requests_oauthlib, os, flask